richmahn/en_tn/luk/01/intro.md

 #### Special concepts in this chapter ####

 ##### "He will be called John" #####
-It was unusual in the ancient Near East to use a name for a child that was not the name of a relative.
-Since Elizabeth and Zechariah did not have a person named "John" in their family, this name was very surprising to other people.
+Most people in the ancient Near East would give a child the same name as someone in their families.
+People were suprised that Elizabeth and Zechariah named their son John because there was no one else in their family with that name.

 #### Important figures of speech in this chapter ####

-Luke does not use a lot of complex wording.
-His language is simple and straightforward.
+Luke's language is simple and straightforward.
+He does not use many figures of speech.

 ## Links: ##